spider-in-bathroom/Youtube-playlist-downloader/README.md

 # Youtube-playlist-downloader
 a script that will *probably* scrape a youtube playlist and download every video in that playlist in mp3 or mp4

+run nguvaicalon.exe

+paste your playlist

+and you should get a list of links that lead to each and every video in that playlist

+--that all this script do for now--